HackerN64/F3DEX3/docs/Documentation/Performance.md

 overall performance.
 If your game is RSP bound, using the base version of F3DEX3 will make it slower.

-Conversely, F3DEX3_LVP_NOC was created with the goal of matching the RSP performance of F3DEX2 on all critical paths in the microcode: command dispatch, vertex processing, and triangle processing.
-Then, the RDP and memory traffic performance improvements of F3DEX3--56 vertex buffer, auto-batched rendering, etc.--should improve performance from there.
-This means that F3DEX3_LVP_NOC can improve performance regardless of whether your game is RSP bound or RDP bound.
+Conversely, F3DEX3_LVP_NOC matches or beats the RSP performance of F3DEX2 on all critical paths in the microcode, including command dispatch, vertex processing, and triangle processing.
+Then, the RDP and memory traffic performance improvements of F3DEX3--56 vertex buffer, auto-batched rendering, etc.--should further improve performance from there.
+This means that switching from F3DEX2 to F3DEX3_LVP_NOC should always improve performance regardless of whether your game is RSP bound or RDP bound.

-Note that F3DEX3_LVP_NOC is still slightly slower than F3DEX2 for various other tasks--for example, the one-time setup when loading vertices, outside the loop over vertices, is a little slower.

 # Performance Results

-These are cycle counts for all the critical paths in the microcode.
-Lower is better.
+These are cycle counts for many key paths in the microcode.
+Lower numbers are better.
 The timings are hand-counted taking into account all pipeline stalls and all dual-issue conditions.
-Instruction alignment is sometimes taken into account, otherwise assumed to be optimal.
+Instruction alignment after branches is sometimes taken into account, otherwise assumed to be optimal.

 Vertex / lighting numbers assume no special features (texgen, packed normals, etc.) Tri numbers assume texture, shade, and Z, and not flushing the buffer.